pachyderm/docs/content/latest/reference/clients.md

 ---

-`pachctl` is the command-line tool you use to interact with a Pachyderm cluster in your terminal.
+`pachctl` is the command-line tool you use to interact with a MLDM cluster in your terminal.
-However,  external applications might need to interact with Pachyderm directly through our APIs.
+However,  external applications might need to interact with MLDM directly through our APIs.

-In this case, Pachyderm offers language specific SDKs in Go, Python, and JS.
+In this case, MLDM offers language specific SDKs in Go, Python, and JS.

 ## Go Client

-The Pachyderm team officially supports the Go client.
+The MLDM team officially supports the Go client.
 It implements most of the functionalities provided with the `pachctl` CLI tool.

 ### Generate And Serve The godocs Locally